-Sa Gil-ja (36 couple) on the 1955 Ewha Woman’s University Sex Scandal.
-She was one of the students involved.
+Sa Gil-ja (36 couple) on the 1955 Ewha Womans University Sex Scandal.
+She was one of the students who was expelled.

-Sa Gil-ja (also known as Gil Ja Sa Eu) was one of the very first three couples of the 36 couples.
-She was the wife of Eu Hyo-won who helped to write the 1957 Divine Principle.
-She gave this testimony on April 12, 1986.
+▲ Sa Gil-ja (also known as Gil-Ja Sa Eu) was one of the first three couples of the 36 couples.
+She was married to Eu Hyo-won who helped to write the 1957 Divine Principle.

 “We couldn’t say we were from the Unification Church because of our bad reputation, but we could teach them basic things, such as how to read and write Korean or Chinese or English.
 Through this they became connected to us and some of these young people eventually joined.
 They went to 7-day workshop, 21-day workshop, and 40-day workshop.
 Then they left their parents and their farms and became pioneers for the church.

-The naked dancers were the group that Han Hak Ja’s mother, Hong Soon-ae, entered.
+The naked dancers were the group that Han Hak Ja’s mother, Hong Soon-ae, joined.

 Finally the decisive day came.
 A teaching assistant sent by the Dean of Students came to the dormitory and said, “I want all of you who are going to the Unification Church to gather immediately!”
 When we had gathered she handed out a questionnaire with ten questions on it, The questions began:

 4. Do you intend to continue going regardless of any punitive measures that the school might take?